thacherT1D/new-angular-curriculum/Unit-2/03-routing.md

 * You can't bookmark parts of a SPA
 * If all of our code is in a single template, things can get incredibly messy

 Angular provides solutions for all of the above issues through it's router.
-We can break out a view into multiple smaller views that are rendered inside of a layout depending on the URL the user is currently accessing.
+We can break down a view into multiple smaller views that are rendered inside of a layout depending on the URL the user is currently accessing.

 We'll see how to use the `$routeProvider`, to make use of the browser’s history navigation and allow users to bookmark and share specific pages based off of the current URL.
 Let's get started.